ekamperi/ekamperi.github.io/_posts/2020-12-15-cauchy-residue-theorem.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/cauchy_example_f.png">
 </p>

-Such integrals, where the endpoints go to infinity, are called improper.
-Perhaps this integral can be calculated via some substitution or with Feynman's technique of differentiation under the integral sign.
+Such integrals, where the endpoints go to infinity, are called [improper](https://en.wikipedia.org/wiki/Improper_integral).
+Perhaps this one can be calculated via some substitution or with Feynman's technique of differentiation under the integral sign.
 However, I decided to use the nuclear bomb of integration arsenal, the Cauchy residue theorem of complex analysis.

 $$
 \oint_\gamma f(z)\, \mathrm{d}z = 2\pi i \sum_{k=1}^n \operatorname{I}(\gamma, a_k) \operatorname{Res}( f, a_k )